elizabeth-breslin/Coded-Bias/README.md

 Run this program using R. It is recommended to open the R files in RStudio.
 Download the R files to your local computer and then open in RStudio to execute.

 ##### all_race_train.py
-Run this program using python.
-It is recommended to open the py files in pycharm.
-Download the python files to your local computer and then open in pycharm to execute.
+This python file can be downloaded and imported into any Python compatible IDE.
+PyCharm was used for this project.
+It is recommended to install these modules using pip with the following commands:
+<em>pip install shutil</em>
+<em>pip install tqdm</em>
+<em>pip install PIL</em>
+<em>pip install sklearn.model_selection</em>

 ##### white_train.py
-Run this program using python.
-It is recommended to open the py files in pycharm.
-Download the python files to your local computer and then open in pycharm to execute.
+This python file can be downloaded and imported into any Python compatible IDE.
+PyCharm was used for this project.
+It is recommended to install these modules using pip with the following commands:
+<em>pip install shutil</em>
+<em>pip install tqdm</em>
+<em>pip install PIL</em>
+<em>pip install sklearn.model_selection</em>

 ### Using Code: